 Not looking at Previously Interviewed!!

 I know Hiring Managers (HM) have certain predisposition about certain type of candidates, In this case I am talking about people who were previously interviewed.
-In some cases these stances are so intense that if they or…Continue
+In some cases these stances are so intense that if they or someone else in the company interviewed someone and said no…Continue

 Added by Dean Da Costa on March 29, 2013 at 4:50pm — No Comments

 I have been asked to list the "Sourcing complexities and pain points" (especially in IT recruiting, but not just).
 Here are the 10 points I came up with.

 1. Job Descriptions Are Not Enough.
 Sourcing from a job description alone is difficult, because it never completely defines what to search for.
 In fact, job descriptions are written for candidates, not for recruiters or sourcers.

 Added by Irina Shamaeva on March 29, 2013 at 12:41pm — No Comments

 Here is our weekly feature in which we share the top articles we enjoyed from the past week about recruitment marketing, social recruiting and anything else in the recruiting space.
 In this article, we’ll be talking about the 2013 HR thoughts, re-visioning recruiting, text messaging, effective recruiters and employee brand advocates.